polarisadvisor/.github/profile/README.md

 Versions of these components were originally developed for our proprietary measurement platform [Polaris](https://www.exathink.com/take-the-tour), but we've made the decision to port as much of the functionality as we can, to run as open source components on Apache Devlake to make it more widely accessible.

-While Devlake has an awesome infrastructure layer, at this point there is much that can be done to add to the catalog of out-of-the-box dashboards for various use cases.
+While Devlake has an awesome infrastructure layer, at this point there is much that can be done to add to the catalog of out-of-the-box dashboards for various use cases, and we hope to help here.

 To begin with, we've released dashboards for the flow of work, flow of code etc below.